-Bad behaviour can be thought of as communication.
-The ABC of behaviour management can help you find out what a child is trying to say (e.g. express tiredness or frustration from a task being too hard), as well as what the child gets out of the behaviour.
+Bad behavior can be thought of as communication.
+The ABC of behavior management can help you find out what a child is trying to say (e.g. express tiredness or frustration from a task being too hard), as well as what the child gets out of the behavior.
 Follow these easy steps to make a change

 What is the ABC approach?